 Follow this link to see Deborah describing the content of this course (Please note that the course has been extended from 2 to 3 days to be able to cover all the material in more depth):

-This seminar is for Chinese Medicine practitioners and students interested in gaining a deeper understanding of classical Chinese Medicine through the Chinese characters themselves.
+This recording is of interest to Chinese Medicine practitioners and students interested in gaining a deeper understanding of classical Chinese Medicine through the Chinese characters themselves.

 This is a recording of a lecture that took place on 3 May 2020 via Zoom.
-You will be sent a link to download the videos upon purchase.
+You will be sent a link to download the recording upon purchase.

 Contact email: [email protected]